MrGarrett45/trackTrumpv2/README.md

 redditBot.py is responsible for posting this data on r/trumpPercent at the end of every day.

+These programs are all run via cron jobs on a raspberry pi 3.

 Check out r/trumpPercent or RESULTS.txt for updated data!